A Gift From the Sea: A TreasureJanuary 11, 2015

 I am now thinking back on the pattern of my life and how well I balanced the pattern of my life and my relationships.

-My twenties were immersed in learning about real love and how to share in a marriage, becoming a mother, my first home and taking on the task of starting a Montessori School.
-In my thirties, with school-age children I was carpooling and selling girl scout cookies with my daughters, running charity events, becoming a hostess at home, joining book and movie clubs and indulging in "lunch with the girls."
-My forties were a mix of the bitter and the sweet.
+In my 20s I was immersed in learning about real love and how to share in a marriage, becoming a mother, my first home and taking on the task of starting a Montessori School.
+In my thirties, with school-age children I was carpooling and selling Girl Scout cookies with my daughters, running charity events, becoming a hostess at home, joining book and movie clubs and indulging in “lunch with the girls.”
+My 40s were a mix of the bitter and the sweet.
 I moved to my beautiful Hawaii, lost a darling husband, became a grandmother and remarried a second love.
-My fifties were perfect.
+My 50s were perfect.
 My children were married, my husband and I traveled the world, many new grand babies, a new blended family, building a new home and a fabulous marriage.
-My sixties: very bitter and very sweet.
+My 60s: very bitter and very sweet.
 The bitter has made me grow.
 The sweet has helped me survive.
-A tragic suicide in the family, my two bouts with cancer, a frightening automobile accident, my father's death, exciting travel, my Bat Mitzvah and the start of HoneyGood.com and my wonderful husband.
+A tragic suicide in the family, my bouts with cancer, a frightening automobile accident, my father’s death, exciting travel, my Bat Mitzvah and the start of HoneyGood.com and my wonderful husband.

-Immersed within these fifty years have been extraordinary women from all walks of life, who have shared their lives with me.
+Immersed within these 50 years have been extraordinary women from all walks of life, who have shared their lives with me.
 I would not be who I am if I had not met them.
-We are all unique, dancing to our own drummer, and yet we are all alike because we belong to the same sorority...womanhood.
+We are all unique, dancing to our own drummer, and yet we are all alike because we belong to the same sisterhood.

 I encourage you to purchase this book for yourselves, your daughters, your daughter-in-laws, your granddaughters and your girlfriends (as a keepsake).
 Read it.
 Place it by your bedside as I have.
 It is a woman’s book.
 It is a Gift from the Sea.
 I am a lover of the Sea.
 I have lived on it, studied it, reveled in its beauty and mystery and will tell you it “is ever changing,” as our lives can and should.